johnhewi/ezinnit/README.md

 * checks for ezinnit.config, if it doesn't exist, it prompts you for the values and creates an ezinnit.config file
 * uses [toptotal](https://www.toptal.com/developers/gitignore) to create a .gitignore file in your project directory
 * installs gunicorn in local environment
-* runs template script for your app if you've selected one
+* runs template script for your platform if you've selected one
 * creates a gitlab pipeline for automated deployment (.gitlab-ci.yml) in your project directory
 * creates a requirements.txt file in your project directory
 * initializes git repository, sets initial branch to main, sets remote to new gitlab repository, commits and pushes to gitlab
 * gets the runner token for the new repository from gitlab
 * copies ezinnit.config to server
-* runs initialize-server.sh script, which does the following:
+* runs server initialization script on the remote server, which does the following:
 * creates ssh keys on server
 * uploads server's ssh keys to gitlab repository
 * downloads and installs dokku on server